+The Miradouro da Serra de Santa Bárbara, also known as the Miradouro do Reservatório de Água de Santa Bárbara, is one of the most emblematic viewpoints in the municipality of Angra do Heroísmo.
 This unmissable spot on Terceira is one of the highest points on the island.
 It offers a breathtaking view of the unique cloud forest of the Azores, and you can enjoy the tranquility and serenity of this viewpoint.
+To learn more about the Miradouro da Serra de Santa Bárbara, we’ll tell you where this spot is, how to get there, the best time to enjoy the view, and what’s around.

-Where is Miradouro da Serra de Santa Bárbara Located?
+Where is Miradouro da Serra de Santa Bárbara

 Miradouro da Serra de Santa Bárbara is located in the heart of the Maciço da Serra de Santa Bárbara Nature Reserve, near Lagoa Negra and Lagoinha Peak.
 It is located in the parish of Santa Bárbara, in the municipality of Angra do Heroísmo, in Terceira, Azores.
+At an altitude of approximately 1,021 meters from the Miradouro da Serra de Santa Bárbara, you can see much of the Terceira Natural Park and the natural landscape of the Azorean cloud forest.

 Did you know

 In addition, from this spot, you can contemplate much of the splendor and grandeur of this island — below, we mention other points of interest that you can see from this viewpoint.
+This viewpoint has good access and a car park where you can enjoy the breathtaking scenery.

-What to See at Miradouro da Serra de Santa Bárbara?
+What to See at This Viewpoint

 The Miradouro da Serra de Santa Bárbara is one of the highest points on Terceira Island, so from here, you can contemplate a breathtaking view of the beauty of nature and the surrounding environment.